 PALS Basic Airway Adjuncts - Learn the circumstances under which to use the following basic airway adjuncts: oropharyngeal airway (OPA), nasopharyngeal airway (NPA), and suctioning.

 PALS Automated External Defibrillator (AED) Use - Learn the importance of and criteria for using an AED and the step-by-step procedure on how to use it in children and infants.
-Further, familiarize yourself with the 2015 AHA guidelines for defibrillation and AED use.
+Further, familiarize yourself with the 2015 ILCOR guidelines for defibrillation and AED use.